pkra/mathjax-node-svg2png/README.md

 ## Use

-This module is used like mathjax-node, extending the input `data` object with a new option
+This module is used like mathjax-node, extending the input `data` object with new options

-    png: false,               // enable PNG generation
+   png: false              // enable PNG generation
+   scale: 1                // scaling factor to apply during conversion

-Similarly, mathjax-node's `result` object is extended with a new key `png` containing the resulting data-uri string.
+Similarly, mathjax-node's `result` object is extended with new keys `png` (containing the resulting data-uri string) and `pngWidth` (PNG width in pixel).

+    png:                   // PNG results
+    pngWidth:              // width (in pixel)